 Tara McNamara, editor of KidsPickFlicks.com, guests on our Fandango Freshly Popped Blog with her take on movie adaptations of books.

-To read what kids think about Captain America: The First Avenger and other movies, go to www.KidsPickFlicks.com.
+To see what kids think of “Harry Potter and the Deathly Hallows, Pt.
+2,” “Winnie the Pooh,” and other movies, go to www.KidsPickFlicks.com.